 The fretboard is hardwood and neck is maple, so the sound should be sweet with a dreadnought shape to assist with volume.

 Kids Ukulele Kala Starter Kit

-This come with a guide to assist with the basics and takes away from the need to have a tutor straight away, however the more time spent with the child at the beginning the better, sometimes the difference between them continuing years of play and not.
+This comes with a guide to assist with the basics and takes away from the need to have a tutor straight away, however the more time spent with the child at the beginning the better, sometimes the difference between them continuing years of play and not.

 Best Ukulele Strings for Children

-People often say the best ukulele strings overall are the Aquila nylon string, which have been made to endure higher temperatures and humidity.
+People often say the best ukulele strings overall are the Aquila nylon string, which has been made to endure higher temperatures and humidity.
 These strings do offer superb sound quality and the touch is sweet.